 Achieving desirable outcomes in community development projects is more than just strategizing and setting objectives.
 Given the rate at which sustainability-based projects fail to accomplish the intended goals, it is important to improve the way things are done.

-Marcus Curcija, Managing Director of Third i Management, helps organisations and governments align with the United Nations Sustainable Development Goals through data visualization.
+Marcus Curcija, Managing Director of Insight Into Impact (formerly Third i Management), helps organisations and governments align with the United Nations Sustainable Development Goals through data visualization.
 He has made it his mission to boost the outcomes of community development projects through stringent measurement and monitoring standards.
 In this interview portrait, he illustrates how data-driven insights, social impact assessment, and accountability can aid overall decision-making to derive the best outcomes.
 He explains the advantages of data visualization and the need for an open communication channel with community members to ensure their voices are heard.
 Marcus also talks about ways to curb “impact-washing” and to monitor impact investment, in terms of whether it is generating valuable social and environmental impact alongside a financial return.

 Marcus, as a consultant and software developer you combine your passion for community development with the need to measure social impact – something which projects aimed at promoting sustainable development sometimes lag.
 What inspired you to pursue this career path?